 Hopefully, you have seen our other post at some point, 10 Teacher Supplies You Need, which are all supplies that easily morph your classroom into a student-centered abyss.
 However, below I would like to present you with 5 AMAZING teacher organizational tools that will make your life so much easier and your classroom so much more organized!

-Teacher Organizational Tools #5: Dry Erase Packets
+Classroom Organization Tool #5: Dry Erase Packets

 Dry erase packets rock my world….and are a complete no-brainer!
 These guys save on copies and thus, save on trees.
 Sometimes you have activities that use a printout, but it isn’t something that necessarily needs to be saved, collected, etc. These little packets are PERFECT for that.
 You just slip a paper in and give each student a dry erase marker…POOF!
 Reusable.
 You can also use these in place of small whiteboards for trivia type games, etc. The possibilities are really endless and are well worth it.
-Find them here.
+Find them here (ad).

-Teacher Organizational Tools #4: Straw Dispenser….I mean…PENCIL dispenser
+Classroom Organization Tool #4: Straw Dispenser….I mean…PENCIL dispenser

 I saw this idea once and my jaw fell to the floor.
 Another one of those, “Why didn’t I think of that?!” moments.
 I have a desk set up in my classroom that has anything my students may need….pencils, tissues, lint roller, you name it.
 I had the pencils in a large pencil cup, but then I saw this idea and it’s perfect!
 There are so many different types of straw dispensers out there, but I like this kind the best because it just drops one at a time.
 It will keep your pencils nice and tidy since it just dispenses them one by one.
 This takes away from the “search for the perfect pencil” time suck that I was finding when the students could just pick one out.
 Plus, let’s be honest, it looks cool and was much cheaper than the option I REALLY wanted: